 Primary Document Analysis: In consultation with the instructor, each student will select and analyze a primary document related to the topic of their historiographical essay.
 The analysis will include short answers to basic questions about the selected document (authorship, intended audience, etc.) as well as a three-page (+/- ½ page) argumentative essay regarding what the document reveals about the society and period it pertains to.
 A word to the wise: incorporating even now the secondary sources you will be later using to complete your historiographical essay can only help the analysis.
 The argumentative essay must be double-spaced, stapled, typed in a 12-point font, and conform stylistically to the Chicago Manual of Style.
 (15% of course grade)

 Historiographical Essay: An 8-10 page historiographical essay on the topic of your choice is required.
-(20% of course grade) Details in Blackboard.
+(20% of course grade) Details will be available in Canvas.

 Final Exam: (15% of course grade)